Concord Charlie To Make Weather Prediction on Groundhog Day

 According to Groundhog Day tradition, if Concord Charlie sees his shadow the morning of Feb.
 2, six more weeks of winter can be expected.
 An early spring will be on the way if he doesn’t see his shadow.

 The famed groundhog weather prophet has a standing appointment with Concord University’s President each year to offer his predictions and insights on the duration of winter.
 The President relays Charlie’s forecast to the breakfast guests.

 The Grand Groundhog Watcher honor is bestowed on an individual who has positively impacted life and culture in West Virginia.
-This year’s recipient will be announced at a later date.
+This year’s recipient is artist, educator and 1953 Concord graduate Pete Ballard.